Receiving your pension overseas

 Overseas Payment Mandates

-When you return your Overseas Mandate Form, you must include two forms of ID:
+When submitting an Overseas Mandate form, you must provide two types of identification:

-- Proof of bank account - a paper statement or online statement that shows your current address and the date it was produced
+• proof of your bank account - this can be a paper or online bank statement; however it must display your current address and the date it was issued.

 Exchange rates and currency

-Payments can only be made in the local currency linked to your overseas mandate.
+Please note, payments can only be made in the local currency associated with your overseas payment mandate.

 P60 and Advice of Payment

-Your pension is paid into our overseas paying authority account before being forwarded to your overseas bank.
-This means the bank account details shown on your P60 or Advice of Payment will be those of our overseas paying authority, not your own account.
+As such, the bank account details on your P60 or Advice of Payment are those of our overseas paying authority account, rather than your bank account.

 Declaration of Entitlement

-We may occasionally ask you to complete a Declaration of Entitlement so we can check that you’re still eligible to receive your pension.
-If you receive this request, please complete and return the form as soon as possible to avoid any disruption or suspension of your payments.
+From time to time, we may ask you to complete a Declaration of Entitlement, to check that you’re still entitled to receive your pension.
+You’ll likely receive it in a letter, so please complete and return it as soon as possible to avoid your pension being suspended.